 Find out more about the course and why we think it’s important for churches to support bereaved people.
 Read an article about how an Anglican minister discovered the need for this course through her own bereavement journey.

-We’ve been following government guidelines closely on larger gatherings and assessing the wisdom and practicalities of running our training.
-In light of this, and as a result of the escalating measures to prevent the further spread of the virus, we’ve with heavy hearts decided to postpone our forthcoming training event that were scheduled to run for the rest of this year.
-We will be looking to start up again in the new year.
+We’ve been following government guidelines closely on larger gatherings and assessing the wisdom and practicalities of running our face to face training.
+In light of this, and as a result of the escalating measures to prevent the further spread of the virus, we have developed an online version of the training.

 Please see below for details and how to register.

-For more information about any upcoming events, contact Mark Whitehead on email@example.com or 029 2081 5862 (unless other contact info is given)
+For more information about any upcoming events, contact Sonya.Pascoe@cff.org.uk

 Would your church be interested in hosting Bereavement Care Awareness for your own members and possibly for other churches in your locality?
 You can find out more about this here.